We all dread the day when our luscious, colorful locks turn a dull gray, but is it possible to have no gray hair at an older age?

 Is It Possible to Have No Gray Hair at Age 70?

-Genetics will determine how your body reacts to aging, as well as many other factors of life.
+Genetics will determine how your body reacts to aging, as well as many other life factors.
 You can look at your family tree to estimate when you will begin seeing gray hair.
-If your mother began to grey before 70, you likely will too.
+If your mother began to gray before 70, you likely will too.

 Final Thoughts

-Although it is highly unlikely for someone to have no gray hair at age 70 it is not impossible.
-Genetics, stress, and medications all play a role in whether or not you get grey hair at an early age.
-If you do get hair, just take refuge in the fact that gray hair is in style now.
+Although it is highly unlikely for someone to have no gray hair at age 70, it is not impossible.
+Genetics, stress, and medications all play a role in whether or not you get gray hair at an early age.
+If you do get gray hair, just take refuge in the fact that gray hair is in style now.